 New residential institutions

 Though foster care was growing in importance, new residential institutions were opened.
 Receiving homes housed babies and young children plus older children on a short-term basis before they were placed elsewhere.
 Girls and young boys were admitted.
 Some of the children defined as delinquent were engaged in truancy or the theft of coins left in milk bottles.
-A minority were violent of had burgled homes.
+A minority were violent or had burgled homes.

 Probation homes provided short-term institutional care for boys before supervision within the family home.
 Training schools focused on preparing both sexes for work and good citizenship.
 New longer-stay residential institutions were also opened – some were converted industrial schools.

-There were 17 government institutions by 1948.
-Some were supposed to accommodate delinquent and criminal children, and young people who could not be boarded out, but they also housed those who were deprived, neglected and abused.
+There were 17 government institutions in 1948.
+Some were supposed to accommodate delinquent and criminal children, and young people who could not be boarded out, but they also housed those who were deprived, neglected or abused.
 Girls were often sent to the homes for supposed sexual misconduct.
 Some were in fact victims of sexual abuse, including incest.
 They included girls who had run away from home to escape abuse.

 Victims not vixens

 Miria Dewey (not her real name) was sent to the Burwood Home in Canterbury for being out of control and consorting with American servicemen in 1943.
 It transpired that her mother had forced her to have sex with them in exchange for money.

 Increase in institutions